Also Known As

 These tiny juvenile larvae are produced by the female organisms and when these microfilariea migrate towards the skin surface, they form small, itchy lumps under the skin.

-This dermatitis is characterized by extreme itching.
+Onchocerciasis causes itching which may be associated with an immunologic reaction to the dead and dying microfilariae.
 Onchocerca, also known as neck threadworm, lives in the major ligaments of the neck, and in some cases, the flexor tendons and ligaments of the fetlock.

 - Small lumps on the chest, withers, neck, face, and belly

 - Itching and rubbing, resulting in loss of hair and scaly skin

 - Depigmentation of skin and hair upon regrowth

 Onchocerca cervicalis larvae, also known as neck threadworms, are deposited in the horse's bloodstream by biting insects.
 Usually, they migrate to the major ligaments in the neck or the flexor tendons or the suspensory ligaments of the fetlock where tiny juvenile forms known as microfilariae are produced.